• Skip to main content

 Surprisingly, the GLOCK 17 performed the best with an average draw time of 1.98 seconds and an average spread of 3.95 inches.

-We feel that this due to the longer sight radius on both the 34 and 17L.
+We feel that this is due to the longer sight radius on both the 34 and 17L.
 The added length and weight make drawing to the first shot more unwieldy for those who do not train with the longer side pistols regularly.

 Supporting this thought, if we take a look at Shane’s spreads among the full- size pistols, we can see that he performed best with the 17 and performed worst with the 17L, which has the longest barrel.